-Meaning of Qeshm
+The Meaning of Qeshm

-When you google the meaning of Qeshm in Persian dictionaries, they say that this three letter word (in the Persian language), means “the water-way on earth” and what better name is there for an island.
+When you google the meaning of Qeshm in Persian dictionaries, they say that this three-letter word (in the Persian language) means “the water-way on earth,” and what better name is there for an island?

-The history of Qeshm
+The History of Qeshm

 Qeshm has been famous as a trade and navigation center.
 Its economy flourished as trade vessels sailed between Qeshm Island and China, India, and Africa.
 According to Cassell’s Bible, Qeshm is also a supposed site of the Garden of Eden.